Little Saint James: Interior

+Epstein's visitors

+Victoria's Secret models were among the guests a former Epstein employee saw there, and billionaire Les Wexner visited the island at least once.
+Andrew Mountbatten-Windsor paid at least one visit aboard Epstein's private jet to the island, although former staff said he visited Little St. James several times.

+Virginia Roberts, later known as Virginia Giuffre, stated in a lawsuit that while working at Donald Trump's Mar-a-Lago resort she was lured into a sex-trafficking ring run by Epstein and while traveling with Epstein she saw Bill Clinton on the island.
+A Freedom of Information Act request for United States Secret Service records of visits Bill Clinton may have made to Little St. James produced no such evidence.
+According to Epstein's flight logs, Clinton never flew on one of Epstein's planes near the U.S. Virgin Islands.
+In July 2019, a Clinton spokesperson issued a statement saying Clinton never visited the island.

 Jes Staley, the former head of Barclays, visited the island in 2015.

 Reputation under Epstein's ownership

-According to The Independent, "Epstein's island developed a reputation for depravity, and it is alleged that underage girls were gang raped on Little St. James."
-It has acquired such nicknames as "Island of Sin", "Pedophile Island", and "Orgy Island".
+During and after its ownership by financier and sex trafficker Jeffrey Epstein, the island acquired nicknames such as "Isle of Babes", "Island of Sin", "Pedophile Island", "Orgy Island", or more simply, "Epstein Island".

 According to attorneys for Epstein's alleged victims, Little St. James is where many of the crimes against minors were committed by Epstein and friends who traveled there with him.
-Court documents allege that then 17-year-old Virginia Roberts was forced by Epstein to have sex with Prince Andrew on several occasions, including as part of an orgy on Little St. James.
+Court documents allege that then-17-year-old Virginia Roberts was forced by Epstein to have sex with Prince Andrew on several occasions, including as part of an orgy on Little St. James.
 Buckingham Palace has denied this allegation.
 A lawyer for Epstein has described the allegations of orgies by Roberts as "old and discredited".

 According to locals, Epstein continued to bring underage girls to the island in 2019, after he was registered as a sex offender.
 In August 2019, following Epstein's death, FBI agents searched his residence on Little St. James.